-Step 4

-Restoration Provide an opportunity to shine a light on the unwanted behaviour using restorative questioning (see Appendix 3) to support the child in self-reflection.
-Separate out the behaviour that the child uses from the child themselves and lend your thinking brain to make links between cause and effect, actions and consequences.
+Step 4 RestorationProvide anopportunity to shine a light on the unwanted behaviour using restorative questioning (seeAppendix 3) to support the child in self-reflection.Separate out the behaviour that the child uses from the child themselves and lend your thinking brain to make links between cause and effect, actions and consequences.
 The timing of this in relation to the incident is critical e.g for a child at Being it will need to be the next day.
-It may be a quick chat at break time, a conversation in the yard or a more formal meeting at lunchtime.

-This needs to be led by yourself. (support can be given by SLT if needed)

-Choose five of the most appropriate restorative questions below.
+It may be a quick chat at break time, a conversation in the yard or a more formal meeting at This needs to be led by yourself. (support can be given by SLT if needed) Choose five of the most appropriate restorative questions below.
 For younger children you may choose two/three and increase the number as appropriate.

-- 1. What happened?

-- 2. What were you thinking at the time?

-- 3. What have you thought since?

-- 4. How did this make people feel?
+1. What happened?
+2. What were you thinking at the time?
+3. What have you thought since?
+4. How did this make people feel?
+5. Who has been affected?
+6. How have they been affected?

+and consequences.
+The timing of this since?

-- 5. Who has been affected?
+be the next day.
+It may be a quick 5.
+Who has been affected?

-- 6. How have they been affected?
+chat at break time, a conversation in 6.
+How have they been

+the yard or a more formal meeting at affected?

-- 7. What should we do to put things right?
+lunchtime.
+7. What should we do to put

+things right?

-- 8. How can we do things differently in the future?
+8. How can we do things

+differently in the future?

-Questions to encourage engagement
+Questions to encourage

+engagement

+1. 'OK, imagine if there

+were(people affected, a

-- 'OK, imagine if there were....(people affected, a way of putting it right/things you could do differently).
+way of putting it right/things

+you could do differently).

 What would they be?

-- 'Onascaleof1to10howangry wereyou?'
+'Onascaleof1to10howangry wereyou?'

-Offer a postponement and some support if the child is not ready to speak.
+Offer a postponement and some

+support if the child is not ready to

+speak.

-(Paul Dix, When the Adults Change, Everything Changes)
+(Paul Dix, When the Adults

+Change, Everything Changes)

 Actions 'On a scale of 1 to 10 how angry were you?'
-I am wondering if you arebecause Thankyou for using your words Offer a postponement and some support if the child is not ready to speak.
-Shining a Light on Behaviour • Help children to calm independently • Work to identify the link between the underlying feeling and the behaviour • 2Offer alternative ways of expressing those feelings • Lend your 'thinking brain' to help children name and link cause and effect, actions and consequences
+I am wondering if you are because Thankyou for using your words Offer a postponement and some support if the child is not ready to speak.
+Shining a Light on Behaviour Help children to calm independently Work to identify the link between the underlying feeling and the behaviour Doffer alternative ways of expressing those feelings Lend your 'thinking brain' to help children name and link cause and effect, actions and consequences

-Appendix iv The following are examples of possible sanctions:
+Appendix 4 The following are examples of possible sanctions: